lofar-astron/prefactor/README.md

 # Prefactor

 ## IMPORTANT NOTICE
 This repository contains the old version of prefactor.
-The new version of prefactor can be found [here](https://git.astron.nl/EOSC/prefactor3-cwl).
+The new version of the pipeline is called LOFAR Initial Calibration (LINC) pipeline and can be found [here](https://git.astron.nl/RD/LINC).

 ## The (old) LOFAR pre-facet calibration pipeline.